Healthcare in Hong Kong

 Private healthcare in Hong Kong

-Private healthcare in Hong Kong is popular with expats because they don't cost much more, the service is better, they don't wait as long and soft comforts such as privacy are more accessible.
+Private healthcare in Hong Kong is popular with expats because they don't cost much more, the service is better, patients don't wait as long and soft comforts such as privacy are more accessible.
 The special administrative region boasts 13 UK-accredited hospitals as well as an assortment of private practices and outpatient clinics.

 Fees do tend to be slightly higher than in the public sector, and expats will have to organise some form of health insurance to cover costs.
 Health coverage is often included in employment contracts but expats who don't have such perks can, however, choose from a wide variety of service providers.